 More on OLANs.

 Premises cabling for LANs is where the fiber/copper/wireless arguments generally focus.
 A century and a half of experience with copper communications cabling gives most users a familiarity with copper that makes them skeptical about any other medium.
 And in many cases, copper has proven to be a valid choice.
 Most building management systems use proprietary copper cabling, for example thermostat wiring, as do paging/audio speaker systems.
 Security monitoring and entry systems, certainly the lower cost ones, still depend on copper, although high security facilities like government and military installations often pay the additional cost for fiber's more secure nature.

 Surveillance systems are becoming more prevalent in buildings, especially airports, government offices, banks, casinos or other buildings that are considered possible security risks.
-While coax connections are common in short links and structured cabling can run cameras limited distances on Cat 5E or Cat 6 UPT like computer networks, fiber has become a much more common choice.
+While coax connections are common for video systems in short links and structured cabling can run cameras limited distances on Cat 5E or Cat 6 cable like computer networks, fiber has become a much more common choice for video.
 Besides offering greater flexibility in camera placement because of its distance capability, fiber optic cabling is much smaller and lightweight, allowing easier installation, especially in older facilities like airports or large buildings that may have available spaces already filled with many generations of copper cabling.

 Industrial networks have used fiber for many years.
 In a factory environment, immunity from the electrical noise generated by machinery is often the primary reason for using fiber instead of copper cables.
 The long distances in large buildings and the need to have small cables that can easily be pulled in conduit also argue for fiber's use.